carbon-language/carbon-lang/llvm/docs/tutorial/BuildingAJIT3.rst

 *CompileOnDemandLayer*.

-The CompileOnDemandLayer class conforms to the layer interface described in Chapter 2, but its addModuleSet method behaves quite differently from the layers we have seen so far: rather than doing any work up front, it just scans the Modules being added and arranges for each function in them to be compiled the first time it is called.
+The CompileOnDemandLayer class conforms to the layer interface described in Chapter 2, but its addModule method behaves quite differently from the layers we have seen so far: rather than doing any work up front, it just scans the Modules being added and arranges for each function in them to be compiled the first time it is called.
 To do this, the CompileOnDemandLayer creates two small